Mawbray

-Mawbray is a village in the civil parish of Holme St Cuthbert in the Allerdale borough of Cumbria, England.
+Mawbray is a village in the civil parish of Holme St Cuthbert in Cumbria, England.
 Historically part of Cumberland.
 It is located on the Solway Plain, 5.2 mi south west of Silloth, 7.9 mi north of Maryport, and 25 mi west of Carlisle.
 The B5300, known locally as the "coast road" runs to the west of the village.

 Mawbray serves as the hub of a community of several smaller hamlets, including Beckfoot, Goodyhills, Hailforth, Holme St Cuthbert, Jericho, Newtown, Salta, and Tarns.